 What is the Internet of Things (IoT)?

-Local network versus internet access: does the device in question really need to be accessed when away from home?
+- Local network versus internet access: Ask yourself whether the device in question really needs to be accessed when away from home.
 This can vary depending on the device, but the point is to limit access to the home network (not allowing access to the internet) as much as possible.
-Only devices which must absolutely be accessed from anywhere in the world should be given the ability to reach out to the worlds' internet.
+Only devices that must absolutely be accessed from anywhere in the world should be given the ability to be connected via the internet.

-Firmware updates: the firmware on each device should be kept up to date as the updates contain security patches which will protect them.
-If you are not sure if the firmware is current, please contact the device's manufacturer for more information.
+- Firmware updates: The firmware on each device should be kept current as the updates contain the latest security patches.
+If you are not sure if the firmware is current, please contact the device manufacturer or website for more information.